bpaskin/WASLiberty-Tekton/README.md

 ---

-When using Git with a userid/token or with SSL Key, then a new `Secret` needs to be added, the `Pipeline` needs a new workspace and the `Pipeline-Run` needs to reference the workspace and the `Secret`
+When using Git with a userid/token or with SSL Key, then a new `Secret` needs to be added, the `Pipeline` needs a new workspace and the `Pipeline-Run` needs to reference the workspace and the `Secret`.
+Have a [look](https://artifacthub.io/packages/tekton-task/tekton-catalog-tasks/git-clone) at the Git Clone task.